omegion/blog/content/articles/database-backup-with-kubernetes-cron-job.md

 ### Test CronJob

 The CronJob that we created will be executed every day.
-So, lets create a temporary job from the CronJob that we can test our Job.
+So, let's create a temporary job from the CronJob that we can test our Job.

 ```shell